Tamanna130/Tamanna130/README.md

 ## 👋 Hello Good People!

 I'm Tamanna Shermin, a Computer Science and Engineering student at United International University.
 I love coding and problem-solving, and I'm always eager to learn new tech stacks.
-Check out [my repositories](https://github.com/Tamanna130?tab=repositories) to see my work in C/C++, JAVA
+Check out [my repositories](https://github.com/Tamanna130?tab=repositories) to see my work in C/C++, JAVA, React/React Native, and many more.

 ## My Interests